How To Track Down Someone Who Scammed You? [7 Proven Methods]

 Identifying a Scammer in a Dating Scam

-Caution should be exercised when using dating sites.
+Caution should be exercised when using dating sites due to emerging cases of romance or dating scams.
+About 70,000 people even reported being victims of dating scams in 2022.
 According to Comparitech, 1 in 7 profiles on popular dating apps might be fake.

-The nature of the scam is a person will steal photos and information of attractive people and put those in their profiles.
-Slowly, they build trust and relationships with their victims before asking for money or personal details.
+A person will steal photos and information of attractive people and put those in their profiles.
+Sometimes, they use their real face, but seldom their real name.

 To determine if someone on a dating site is scamming you, follow these steps: